mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 0030.00     A                                      SFLPAG(0014)
 ```

 The second variable comes from the definition of the fields in the subfile.
-In this case all of the fields in the subfile definition are specifies in the same *line* (or Row).
+In this case all of the fields in the subfile definition are specified in the same *line* (or Row).
 It is possible specify subfiles with more than one *line* (to be presented *folded* on the page).
 Think of this value as the *height* in *Rows*

 ```html
 <div Row="4" RowSpan="@SFLC_SubfilePage * @SFLC_SubfileRowsPerRecord">